AlthalusAvan/TwitchMC/README.md

 ### How do I install it on my server?

-The project is not yet ready for production servers - it's still in the testing phase on a few servers.

-That said, if you want to try the current version on a test server, head to the [Releases](https://github.com/AlthalusAvan/TwitchMC/releases) section to download the latest JAR file.
+Head to the [Releases](https://github.com/AlthalusAvan/TwitchMC/releases) section to download the latest JAR file, and drop it into your Plugins directory.
+You will need to be running Spigot/Paper/some other fork.

 ### How does it work?

-TwitchMC is made of 3 main components
+TwitchMC is made of 2 main components

-#### Spigot Plugin
+##### Spigot Plugin

 The Spigot plugin is very simple - when a user connects to the server, it sends a request to the API to check if the user should be given access to the server.
 All other logic is handled by the API, meaning we can keep the plugin simple and compatible for future versions.

-#### API

-The API uses TypeScript and NodeJS, and is entirely based on Firebase Functions.
-It handles 3 main functions - OAuth with Twitch, checking if a user should have access (i.e. if they're subscribed to the server owner's Twitch channel), and handling server registrations.

-#### Web Control Panel
+##### API & Control Panel

 This is what users will interface with.
 When they first connect to a TwitchMC-enabled server, they will be presented with a 6 Digit Hexadecimal code to verify their account.
 On the control panel, they'll log in with Twitch and then enter this code - this then links their Minecraft UUID to their Twitch identity in TwitchMC.
 From then on, we can use their identities to confirm if they should have server access.

+The API and Control Panel are both built with NextJS, using the [T3 Stack](https://create.t3.gg/).

-### Why use Firebase?
+### Why change away from Firebase?

-It's easy to get started with and provides a lot of useful functionality out of the gate.
-Not having to worry about creating a databse system, managing hosting etc. was very important to getting this project done - this is an entirely free-time project.
+While Firebase was good for getting started quickly, we had a few issues arise in our time using it that led us to move away - primarily:

+- Strange permissions issues that we couldn't diagnose.
+Some users would have the control panel endlessly load, and it would report that they did not have permission to access items in the databsae that they _definitely_ did.
+- Issues with timeouts in Cloud Functions.
+Still not sure what was going on here, but some servers would regularly time out when checking a player's access permissions.

+Overall, the T3 stack gives us more direct control over our Database, API and hosting, and simplifies our tech stack a bit.
+It also costs a bit less (since we had always-on firebase functions to help with latency), which is a nice bonus!

 ### Can I host my own version?

-Yep, 100% - clone the repo and check out the [Firebase Documentation](https://firebase.google.com/?gclid=Cj0KCQjwmPSSBhCNARIsAH3cYgbvKuIcb0Ddyhmu_3QRcYzxMfdzfkQk_Xi4e2L9SnNme_Kc35EvRL4aArHiEALw_wcB&gclsrc=aw.ds) to get going.
-Once your Firebase instances are online, change the API Domain in your plugin's config file and you're good to go!
+Yep, 100% - clone the repo and check out the [T3 Documentation](https://create.t3.gg/en/deployment) to get going.
+We used [Railway](https://railway.app/) for a Postgres database, and [Vercel](https://vercel.com/) to host the app and API.

 ### What's on the roadmap for future releases?